Student Campus Compact

 During these challenging and unprecedented times, we, as members of the Penn family, have a shared responsibility to ensure the health and safety needs of our community, to the greatest extent possible, as we carry out the University’s core missions of education, research, and service.
-Therefore, Penn puts forth this Spring 2021 Campus Compact (the “Compact”) that outlines our behavioral expectations for all Penn students regardless of where you are living during the Spring 2021 semester.
+Therefore, Penn puts forth this Summer 2021 Campus Compact (the “Compact”) that outlines our behavioral expectations for all Penn students regardless of where you are living or whether you are enrolled in courses during the 2021 Summer Sessions.
 As always, the university is closely monitoring public health guidance and will communicate updates to the Compact as needed.

 There are three core goals of this Compact: